uikit/uikit-site/docs/pages/section.md

 ## Style modifiers

 To apply different background colors and paddings, add one of the following classes.
-If two consecutive blocks have the same background color, the padding will automatically be divided.

 | Class                   | Description                                                  |
 |-------------------------|--------------------------------------------------------------|